Quicklinks:

 There are three general types of metal finishes.
 Not all of these finishes are used on all metals.
 When selecting the type of finish for a metal, considerations of cost, appearance, amount of protection required, long term cost (life-cycle cost) and required maintenance.

-MECHANICAL FINISHES: Alter the surface of metal in some way.
+Mechanical Finishes: Alter the surface of metal in some way.
 This can be simply by changing the way the metal comes from the final forming result, or may result from more refined finishing methods such as grinding or buffing.

-CHEMICAL FINISHES: Are produced by altering the surface of the metal with some type of chemical process.
+Chemical Finishes: Are produced by altering the surface of the metal with some type of chemical process.
 Sometimes this cleans and prepares the surface, other times they protect or color the metal.
 Anodizing of aluminum is one type where the metal is immersed in an electrolyte bath and a current is applied to the metal.
 This helps create a variety of colors and also becomes integral to the aluminum structure.

-COATINGS: Finishes that consist of applied materials such as paint that may be for protection of the metal or purely decorative.
+Coatings: Finishes that consist of applied materials such as paint that may be for protection of the metal or purely decorative.
 Coatings may be clear or opaque.

-- BONDERIZE: Coat with an anticorrosive phosphate solution in preparation for the application of paint, enamel, or lacquer.
+- Bonderize: Coat with an anticorrosive phosphate solution in preparation for the application of paint, enamel, or lacquer.

 No 3 | Intermediate, dull finish, coarser than no.4 |